ParuHangRai-PRI/Battery-Charger-Analysis/README.md

 I measured charging current, voltage of battery and temperature of battery in the project.
 Charging of battery was conducted at three C-rate (1C, 0.5C and 0.25C).
 We have used H18650CQ Li-ion cell with 2550 mAh and 9.18 Wh rating in series in our system.

 The charging current, voltages and temperature data were logged to SD Card and analysed, following are the results.
+The following graphs have a caveat of battery not being at save voltage level at start of charging.

 ![Charging current](<https://github.com/ParuHangRai-PRI/Battery-Charger-Analysis/blob/main/output.png> "Charging current over time")